robinweser/fela/docs/introduction/Benefits.md

 # Benefits

 #### 1. Universal Rendering
 Fela was designed to be capable of universal rendering (client- and server-side rendering) from the very beginning.
-The Renderer, which is the core of Fela, ships with a simple `renderToString` method which can return a valid CSS string of all rendered styles at any point in time.
-The DOM Renderer was not designed as the base, but rather as an extension to the universal Renderer.
+The renderer, which is the core of Fela, ships with universal rendering capabilities that can be utilized by both the DOM renderer and the server renderer to ship a seamless universal rendering experience.

 #### 2. Local Namespace
 Each rule is transformed into unique CSS classes by design.
 Hence there is no chance of any conflicts due to the global namespace.